This post may contain affiliate links. Please read our disclosure policy.

 Made with just five ingredients, the simplicity of this dish is perfection!
+We’re sharing a longtime family favorite recipe today.

-This recipe is so creamy, similar to an alfredo, but in my opinion, a little more refined and flavorful.
+This recipe is so creamy (similar to an alfredo), but in my opinion, a little more refined and flavorful.
 Say goodbye to garlic and hello to Grana Padano, my personal favorite.
 Pecorino or parmesan also work well.

-What is cacio e pepe?
+What is Cacio e Pepe?

-In Italian, cacio e pepe translates directly to “cheese and pepper”.
 A centuries-old staple in Roman cuisine, it’s an incredibly simple dish made with a long, slender pasta and lots of spicy pepper and fresh cheese.

-Unlike alfredo, there’s no cheesy sauce requiring decadent heavy cream.
 In this dish, simplicity truly shines, and every ingredient matters.
 It’s so simple that it’s hard to believe it could taste so good!

 - Black Pepper – Thick flakes of black pepper add immense flavor to this simple dish.
 Use freshly ground or coarsely ground pepper.

-- Add a little squeeze of lemon for a lemon cacio e pepe.
-I recommend 1-2 tablespoons for a nice lemony flavor.
+- Optional Additions – Add a little squeeze of lemon for a lemon cacio e pepe.
+I recommend 1-2 tablespoons.
+Fresh herbs are great too – oregano, rosemary and thyme are great additions.
+Add a protein, like my favorite Baked Chicken.

 Tips